An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

-In the case of Heisenberg (-type) groups, D.~Müller and E.~M.~Stein \cite{MueSt94}, and independently W. Hebisch \cite{He93} showed that the threshold $s>Q/2$ can even be pushed down to $s > d/2$, with $d$ being the topological dimension of the underlying group.
-This result has been extended to other specific classes of two-step stratified Lie groups \cite{Ma12,Ma15,MaMue14b} (and also to other settings, cf.\ \cite{CoSi01,MaMue14a,CaCoMaSi17,AhCoMaMue20}), but up to now, it is still open whether the threshold $s>d/2$ is sufficient for any two-step stratified Lie group.
-However, A.~Martini and D.~Müller \cite{MaMue16} were able to show that for all 2-step stratified Lie groups and sub-Laplacians, the sharp threshold is strictly less than $Q/2$, but not less than $d/2$.
+In the case of Heisenberg (-type) groups, Müller and Stein \cite{MueSt94}, and independently Hebisch \cite{He93} showed that the threshold $s>Q/2$ can even be pushed down to $s > d/2$, where $d$ is the topological dimension of the underlying group.
+This result has been extended to other specific classes of two-step stratified Lie groups \cite{Ma12,MaMue14b,Ma15} (and also to other settings, cf.\ \cite{CoSi01,MaMue14a,CaCoMaSi17,AhCoMaMue20}), but up to now, it is still open whether the threshold $s>d/2$ is sufficient for any two-step stratified Lie group.
+However, Martini and Müller \cite{MaMue16} were able to show that for all two-step stratified Lie groups and left-invariant sub-Laplacians, the sharp threshold is strictly less than $Q/2$, but not less than $d/2$.

-On the other hand, instead of asking for boundedness on all $L^p$-spaces for $1<p<\infty$ simultaneously, one might still ask for the minimal threshold $s_p\in [0,d/2]$ such that $F(L)$ is bounded on $L^p$ whenever $\norm{F}_{\sloc,s} < \infty$ for some $s>s_p$.
-In [MMN19], A.~Martini, D.~Müller, and S.~Nicolussi Golo showed for a large class of smooth second-order real differential operators associated to a sub-Riemannian structure on smooth $d$-dimensional manifolds that at least regularity of order $s \ge d\left |1/p-1/2\right|$ is necessary for having $L^p$-spectral multiplier estimates.
+On the other hand, instead of asking for boundedness on all $L^p$-spaces for $1<p<\infty$ simultaneously, one can ask for the minimal threshold $s_p\in [0,d/2]$ such that $F(L)$ is bounded on $L^p$ whenever $\norm{F}_{L^2_{s,\sloc}} < \infty$ for some $s>s_p$.
+In \cite{MaMueNi19}, Martini, Müller, and Nicolussi Golo showed for a large class of smooth second-order real differential operators associated with a sub-Riemannian structure on smooth $d$-dimensional manifolds that at least regularity of order $s \ge d\left |1/p-1/2\right|$ is necessary for having $L^p$-spectral multiplier estimates.
 On the opposite, one expects this threshold also to be essentially sufficient.
-Sufficiency results featuring the regularity condition $s>Q\left|1/p-1/2\right|$ with $Q\ge d$ being the homogeneous dimension are available in various settings (cf.\ \cite{ChOuSiYa16,LeRoSe14}), but beyond the Euclidean setting (where $d=Q$), to the best of my knowledge, sufficiency of the threshold $s \ge d\left |1/p-1/2\right|$ has so far only been proven in exceptional cases, cf.\ \cite{ChOu16,Ni21}.
+Sufficiency results featuring the regularity condition $s>Q\left|1/p-1/2\right|$, where $Q\ge d$ is the homogeneous dimension, are available in various settings \cite{ChOuSiYa16,LeRoSe14,Se86}, but beyond the Euclidean setting (where $d=Q$), to the best of my knowledge, sufficiency of the threshold $s \ge d\left |1/p-1/2\right|$ has so far only been proven in exceptional cases, see \cite{ChOu16,Ni21}.